input-output-hk/ouroboros-high-assurance/praos-design-decisions.md

 in a round.
 We enforce this restriction explicitly in the stakeholder process implementation, which broadcasts a chain once at the end of the current round should the stakeholder is elected as a slot leader.

+## Stakeholder state

+The paper assumes that a stakeholder internally stores certain type of data, such as the set of chains and transactions received from the network in the current slot.
+We define a specific structure to hold all the data that is needed for a stakeholder to be able to run the protocol, e.g., its transaction mempool.